Everything you need to know about Disney Magic Bands plus my best tips and tricks!

-Magic Bands might be my favorite new thing Disney has introduced in the past few years.
-They make everything SO MUCH EASIER on vacation and they are just a lot of fun!
+MagicBands might be my favorite thing about a Disney World vacation.
+They make everything SO MUCH EASIER and are just a lot of fun!

 RF is a common technology found in everything from video game controllers to keyless car entry.

-When you are at Disney World you can use a MagicBand to:
+When you are at Disney World, you can use your Magic Band to:

 - Unlock your resort hotel room